selimslab/entrophy/README.md

 + this is a medium size project with around 10k lines of Python3 by June 2020

+around 200 files, with an average of 50 lines per file

 # directory walkthrough

 ## api/